41+ lessons with a new release every 5 weeks!

 JST Online Guild is similar to any Weaving Guild.
 You pay your yearly membership ‘dues’ and this gives you access to a library of videos and PDF workbooks created by Jane Stafford.
 When you pay your dues you get all the videos that are presently in the guild library and you also get the next ten that will be released during the 365 days of your membership.

-Year 1 are the Weaving Foundation Videos: Making a Good Warp, Dressing a Loom, learning about yarns and sett, etc. Year 2 is our comprehensive Colour & Design Workshop where you learn basic design and colour theory and Year 3 is the full workshop Pushing the Boundaries of Plain Weave.
+Year 1 are the Weaving Foundation Videos: Making a Good Warp, Dressing a Loom, learning about yarns and sett, etc. Year 2 is our comprehensive Colour & Design Workshop where you learn basic design and colour theory, Year 3 is the full workshop Pushing the Boundaries of Plain Weave and Year 4 is Twills on 4 shafts.
 Up to 3 hours of new videos released every five weeks.

 The Online Guild also has a Forum where we do our Show & Tells and have discussions on the weaving related topics covered in the episodes.